Numerical Modeling of Time Dependent Diffusive Shock Acceleration: Methods

 In the following we discuss briefly the set of SDEs implemented in CRPropa3.2.
 For an in-depth explanation the reader is referred to \cite{MertenEA2017} or e.g.\ \citep{KoppEA2012}.

 In the absence of second-order Fermi acceleration processes, i.e.\ $D = 0$, and spatially constant diffusion the system of SDEs equivalent to the transport equation (\ref{eq:TransportEq}) is given by

-where $\mathrm{d} \vec{\omega}_{t} = \sqrt{dt} \, \vec{\eta}$ is a Wiener process with the Gaussian distributed random numbers $\eta_{\mathrm{i}}$.
+where $\mathrm{d} \vec{\omega}_{t} = \sqrt{dt} \, \vec{\eta}$ is a Wiener process with $\eta_{\mathrm{i}}$ being random numbers from a unit normal distribution.
 The tensor $\hat{B}$ corresponds to spatial diffusion.
-The diffusion tensor becomes diagonal when drift terms described by off-diagonal elements are neglected.
+In the local frame of the magnetic field line the diffusion tensor becomes diagonal.
+Drift terms due to curvature of the magnetic field lines are described by off-diagonal elements and are neglected in the following.
 With this assumption $\hat{B}$ is given by $B_{\mathrm{ij}} = \delta_{\mathrm{ij}} \sqrt{2 \kappa_{\mathrm{ij}}}$.
 Equation (\ref{eq:SDEI}) describes the spatial displacement due to advection and stochastic fluctuations.
 Equation (\ref{eq:SDEII}) describes the adiabatic energy change.
 Without diffusion in momentum space it is not an SDE but an ordinary differential equation.

 SDEs can also be written in integral form by making use of the It\^{o} integral \citep{Ito51}.
 In this form they can be approximated numerically (see e.g.\ \citep{KloedenPlaten92, Gardiner2009}).
 The SDE approach has the advantage that it is easy to implement and to extend to arbitrary geometries.
 We describe the first-order Euler-Maruyama scheme implemented in CRPropa3.2 for numerical solution of the SDE (Eq.\ (\ref{eq:SDEI})) in the following Section.